Easy Ways to Read and Study the Bible

 Ideas for Studying

 - I started my Bible study journey with Max Lucado.
 I still do some of his, but I find they are an outstanding place to get started.
+I will say his more recent books and studies (2023 and more current) are deeper and more studied than some of his early work.
+His work is now applicable for new believers as well as seasoned Bible study students.

 - I also did Women of Faith studies early in my faith journey.
 Here are some free ones through their website.
 I did several from this collection many years ago and really learned a lot.